 In addition, users can earn interest income from funds in the Nexo Wallet.
-Notably, Nexo claims to pay 6.5% interest on all funds in the wallets.
+Notably, Nexo currently offers an Annual Percentage Rate (APR) of up to 8%.

 Thus, the Nexo Wallet looks and operates like a bank account.
 In fact, Nexo claims Lloyd’s of London and BitGo insure the wallets for up to $100 million.

 Is Nexo a Bank and is it legal?

 Obviously, Nexo could get into trouble for operating an unregulated bank fast.
 Thus, I predict banking regulators could ban Nexo or demand Nexo register as a bank.